-The Duggar Family Stages Some ‘Counting On,’ Scenes According To Josiah Duggar
+The Duggar Family Stages Some ‘Counting On’ Scenes, According To Josiah Duggar

 Members of the Duggar family have been accused of doing a lot more than re-shooting their entrances.
 As previously reported by the Inquisitr, the Duggar family and the Counting On production team were criticized for faking the sale of a car in 2016.
 In the Counting On episode “Jinger Flips,” Jinger Duggar and a few of her male siblings purchased a car at an auction, cleaned it up, and tried to turn a profit on it by reselling it.
 A man named Eric was filmed agreeing to buy the vehicle, but Jinger later told the Counting On cameras that the deal fell through.
 After the episode aired, Eric took to Facebook to allege that the whole car sale scene was staged.
 He wrote that he has a friend who works on the Counting On crew and was asked if he would play the part of a “guy who wants to buy car” on the show.
 He agreed to act like he was interested in Jinger’s flipped car, but someone associated with the setup seemingly decided that they didn’t want to lie about the staged car sale being a success.

 Some Counting On fans think that Jeremy Vuolo’s “surprise” proposal to Jinger Duggar was also staged or reenacted.
-When the Duggar Family Blog posted photos of Jeremy popping the question, commenters were quick to point out the J and V-shaped markings made out of tape that were visible in some of the images.
+When the Duggar Family Blog posted photos of Jeremy popping the question, commenters were quick to point out the J- and V-shaped markings made out of tape that were visible in some of the images.
 They speculated that the marks were put there so Jinger and Jeremy would know where to stand during the proposal scene.

 “Anyone else notice the J and V tape on the floor so they ‘hit the mark’ for filming?
 Not sure I like a proposal that scripted,” one viewer commented.